-Any proposal, either NASA or the NSBRI, which proposes to use NASA flight resources, is referred to as flight definition proposals in this solicitation.
+Any proposal, selected either by NASA or the NSBRI, which proposes to use NASA flight resources, is referred to as flight definition proposals in this solicitation.
 Flight definition investigations must represent mature studies strongly anchored in previous ground-based research or previous flight research and must be thoroughly justified.
 Two types of flight experiments are germane for this solicitation: